elysiajs/documentation/docs/concept/explicit-body.md

 })
 ```

-This allows you to control Elysia behavior for picking body parser function to fit your needs in a complex scenario.
+Allowing us to control Elysia behavior for picking body parser function to fit our needs in a complex scenario.

 `type` may be one of the following:
 ```ts